better-labs/betteraiengine/README.md

 ## Todos

+### Benchmarking
+- Add a Prediction Check batch job that pulls the latest Market information for all markets currently listed as open.
+- Pull predictioncheck design and "open" definition from betteraiv1.

 ### Future Experiments list:

-- add optional field to published doc: modify published data output to highlight research more clearly.

-- enrich each prediction with data from x/twitter GROK search first

-- post update to twitter - "[model] predicts .." eg https://x.com/Kalshi/status/1975612799192866873

-- consider whether to generate a twitter overview image for the prediction?

 - run the prediction across multiple top models from config/models.ts, including open source and chinese models
 - Add custom user supplied context.
 Seek out experts in a given field to apply their knowledge to the prediction
+  - Post update, example to twitter.

 - Optimize the system prompt.
 Pipe one AI's response to another AI
+- Test adding Valyu enrichment, compare to exa
-- test adding websets enrichment
+- Test adding websets enrichment

-### Benchmarking
-- Add a Prediction Check batch job that pulls the latest Market information for all markets currently listed as open.
-- Pull predictioncheck design and "open" definition from betteraiv1.